yishn/sinho/README.md

 API.

 - 🌌 Web standards with custom HTML elements
+- ⚛️ React-like API
+- ✒️ Declarative templating with JSX (no additional parsing)
+- 🚥 Fine-granular reactivity with signals
 - 🛟 Type-safe components with TypeScript
-- ✒️ Declarative templating with JSX (no parsing)
-- 🚥 Fine-granular reactivity with signals
 - 🪶 Lightweight (~4KB minified and compressed)

 ```tsx